UKHackspaceFoundation/foundation/telegramNotes.md

 * How will member hackspaces 'sign up' and what will they use to authenticate with?
 * What platforms could be used to store and share stuff with member hackspaces, rather than the platforms used to plan?
 * £1,000 has been donated for Hackspace Foundation use
+* It has been suggested that, short of directors, the Hackspace Foundation could run like Valve Software: http://www.valvesoftware.com/company/Valve_Handbook_LowRes.pdf

 Most of this discussion now exists on https://forum.hackspace.org.uk